 Note that true Castile soap is highly concentrated.
 So, you will have to dilute the Castle soap before using it.

-This article on Greatist shares that the amount of water needed to dilute Castile soap varies depending on the surface you want to clean.
+The amount of water needed to dilute Castile soap varies depending on the surface you want to clean.

 Fun fact: One of the benefits of Castile soap is that you can use them for at least 18 different purposes at home.
 From general cleaning to warding off insects, you can count on this wonder soap to do everything that 18 different products would do.